BKNG Collar Strategy

 BKNG thesis for this collar

-The market-implied 1-standard-deviation range for BKNG extends from approximately $160.50 on the downside to $206.34 on the upside.
+The market-implied 1-standard-deviation range for BKNG extends from approximately $194.78 on the downside to $231.34 on the upside.
 A BKNG collar hedges an existing long BKNG position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current BKNG IV rank near 73.04% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on BKNG at 43.59%.
+Current BKNG IV rank near 30.67% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on BKNG should anchor more to the directional view and the expected-move geometry.
 As a Consumer Cyclical name, BKNG options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to BKNG-specific events.

 BKNG collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 BKNG positions also carry Consumer Cyclical sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move BKNG alongside the broader basket even when BKNG-specific fundamentals are unchanged.
 Always rebuild the position from current BKNG chain quotes before placing a trade.